algolia/instantsearch/docgen/src/guide/Custom connectors.md

 })(Widget);
 ```

-## cleanUp(props, state)
+## cleanUp(props, searchState)

-This method is called when a widget is about to unmount in order to clean the state.
+This method is called when a widget is about to unmount in order to clean the searchState.

-It takes in the current props of the higher-order component and the state of all widgets and expect a new state in return.
+It takes in the current props of the higher-order component and the searchState of all widgets and expect a new searchState in return.

 `props` are the props that were provided to the higher-order component.

-`state` holds the state of all widgets, with the shape `{[widgetId]: widgetState}`.
-Stateful widgets describe the format of their state in their respective documentation entry.
+`searchState` holds the searchState of all widgets, with the shape `{[widgetId]: widgetState}`.
+Stateful widgets describe the format of their searchState in their respective documentation entry.

 ```javascript
 import {omit} from 'lodash';